camash/data_dragon/README.md

-# data_dragon
+# data_dragon (数据一条龙)

-The widget code collection from my data engineering work
+The widget code collection from my data engineering work.
+These are code clips during my daily work to solve the hand on problem.
+The code is somewhat casual written and using different languages, such as bash shell, Python, Java, C, etc.

+The repository name is came up with the Chinese name 「数据一条龙」, which means it can handle the data engineering work from end to end.

+Hope some of these code can save your time, as it already did for me.